labs-js/turbo-git-config/README.md

 #### This lib is part of the [Turbo Git](https://github.com/labs-js/turbo-git) -> Making your git even more awesome 😎🙌

+> Note: This package is in charge of get and parse the `.turbogit` config file on the corresponding git repo.
+If this config file is not on the repo this will use the default convention config.
+At the moment the default one is the [Turbo Commit Convention](https://github.com/labs-js/turbo-git/blob/master/CONVENTION.md)

 ## how to use it:

 ```